How vulnerable might humans be to bird flu? Scientists see hope in existing immunity

 Lakdawala says her lab is still analyzing data on the D1.1 variant, but the initial results make her "hopeful" that their findings on pre-existing immunity apply here, as well.

-Still, while there are reasons to believe at least some existing protection in the event of a pandemic, scientists stress that bird flu is no joke.
+Still, while there are reasons to believe at least some existing protection in the event of a pandemic or spillovers from livestock, scientists stress that bird flu is no joke.
 The historical record of known H5N1 cases offers a harrowing case fatality rate of about 50% among humans.

 That's very likely an overestimate.

-But Krammer points out even a much lower fatality rate could be bad enough: "You don't need a 50% case fatality rate to have a really bad pandemic, right?
+But Krammer points out even a much lower fatality rate would be devastating: "You don't need a 50% case fatality rate to have a really bad pandemic, right?
 If you have 1 or 2%, that could also be very bad already."

 Copyright 2025 NPR